-You're grounded from watching TV, video games, and maybe your phone.
+You're grounded from watching TV, using your computer and your phone.
 Now what?

 Your parent probably took away your technology because they think you can't live without it.
 Are they right?

-If you're like many kids your age, you probably spend too many hours a day on computers, TV, video games, and your phone.
+If you're like many kids your age, you probably spend too many hours a day texting, talking on the phone, playing games or surfing the web.
 More than 2 hours a day is too much.
-Sitting too much while you’re watching TV or playing video games can make you gain unhealthy weight.
+Sitting too much while you’re texting or surfing can make you gain unhealthy weight.
 And, your brain needs a break from screens to recharge.

 So here are a whole bunch of ideas of what you can do instead of spending time sitting in front of a screen.
 They're fun -- and a lot better than screen time.
-You'll see that taking a break from TV, video games, or your phone isn't such a bad idea.
-And you’ll show your parent that you actually can live without technology.
+You'll see that taking a break from technology isn't such a bad idea.
+And you’ll show your parent that you actually can live without it.

 When you spend a lot of time in front of screens, that means you don't move.
 You need at least 60 minutes of exercise a day.
-Now that TV and video games are off-limits, use that time to have fun on your feet!
+Now that computers and phones are off-limits, use that time to have fun on your feet!
 Moving is a great way to burn off stress or angry feelings.
 Plus, it's good for your heart and muscles.